modular-rest/modular-rest/README.md

 - each route would be a module in this system. you can define your base routes on difrent folders then the Modular-Rest would combine all routes to main app object.

 this module has two methods:
-- createRest: is the main functionality of the module.
+- [createRest]: is the main functionality of the module.
-- reply Generator: is a handy tool to generate structured json as a reply body.
+- [reply Generator]: is a handy tool to generate structured json as a reply body.

 ## Install